zevv/cpstest/README.md

 - The quality of the CPS transformation is getting better by the day.
-For day-to-day code I have not ran into big surprises, and any issues I did find were often fixed without hours by the CPS authors.
+For day-to-day code I have not ran into big surprises, and any issues I did find were often fixed within hours by the CPS authors.

 - CPS in it's current state offers a nice and usable API; it allows for a very natural "thread like" feel, writing linear code and hiding all the gory async